 If you’re still struggling to decide if Bluehost is right for you, I suggest just go for it.
 It’s important that any WordPress web host meets certain technical requirements, and Bluehost perfectly meets these needs.
 It can handle any low-medium traffic site with ease.
 That said, I always recommend using a WordPress cache plugin when you are using shared/VPS hosting.

 Assuming you already have a Bluehost account (if you don’t, get one here), you are ready to move ahead with this tutorial.

-Bluehost has completely revamped their web-hosting and made it WordPress oriented.
-Unlike old times when you had to create your blog manually, these days Bluehost automatically install and setup WordPress for you.
+Bluehost has completely revamped its web-hosting and made it WordPress oriented.
+Unlike old times when you had to create your blog manually, these days Bluehost automatically installs and setup WordPress for you.
 If you have followed the above guide and simply purchased hosting + free domain name from Bluehost, it will start installing WordPress for you automatically.

 This could take anywhere between 5-50 minutes.
-In case if you see a screen like this
+In case you see a screen like this

-and you are stuck, login to your Bluehost Dashboard.
-This is how new Bluehost Dashboard looks like in 2019:
+and you are stuck, log in to your Bluehost Dashboard.
+This is what new Bluehost Dashboard looks like in 2024:

 Installing WordPress Manually on Bluehost:

 Now, for some reason you deleted your existing WordPress installation or want to install WordPress on a new domain (Addon domain), you can follow the steps mentioned to do so.